 5 Historic Downtown SalisburySalisburySee on map

 History buffs are drawn to Salisbury for its rich background spanning more than two centuries of history, from the days of Daniel Boone and Andrew Jackson.
 Salisbury’s 30-square-block historic area includes the Dr. Josephus Hall House, built in 1820 as the Salisbury Female Academy, and the Utzman-Chambers House, an 1819 Federal townhouse.
-A guided audio walking tour is available from the Rowan County Convention & Visitors Bureau.
+A guided walking tour is available from the Rowan County Convention & Visitors Bureau.

-The National Cemetery and Confederate Prison site was dedicated in 1874 and is the final resting place for veterans of all wars, including 11,700 Union soldiers who died at the Salisbury Confederate Prison during the Civil War.
+The National Cemetery and Confederate Prison site was dedicated in 1874 and is the final resting place for veterans of all wars, including 11,700 unknown soldiers who died at the Salisbury Confederate Prison during the Civil War.

 6 Crowders Mountain State Park